2018 State Board Legislative Initiatives

-The State Board of Education took a proactive approach to three areas of policy during the 2018 Legislative Session.
+During the 2018 Legislative Session, the State Board of Education took a proactive approach to three areas of policy.
 In each case, we acted with a bi-partisan focus and engaged in a substantive feedback process with stakeholders.

 School and District Accountability